-The deep sea fishing that we do here at Fishing Sydney Tours can be divided into basically three sections:
+The deep sea fishing that we do here at Fishing Sydney Tours can be divided into basically two sections:

 - Reef or demersal fish – Snapper, Flathead, Morwong, Cod etc.